-The comfort of one’s bedding is sometimes synonymous to the quality of sleep they get at night.
-What goes on top of your mattress, sheets and pillows is as important as everything else.
-If you are one to find it difficult to get some shut eye despite how tired your body feels, perhaps it may be useful to own a duvet.
+How comfortable one’s bedding is usually tied with the quality of sleep one gets.
+What goes on top of your mattress, sheets and pillows are as important as everything else when sleeping.
+If you find it impossible to get some shut-eye despite how tired you feel, perhaps it’s time to consider adding a duvet to your collection of linens.

 What is a Duvet?

 In the United States, a duvet is sometimes referred to as a comforter.
-However, the two are slightly different– we will get to distinguishing them in a different section of this article.
+However, the two are slightly different– we will get to distinguish them in a different section of this article.

-A duvet is essentially a type of bedding that is somewhat a soft flat ‘bag’ filled with down, feathers, wool or a synthetic alternative.
-This filling tends to be very light and fluffy, making it an effective thermal insulator and, therefore, are great for keeping the user warm without having to use extra blankets and bedding.
+A duvet is essentially a type of bedding that is somewhat a soft, flat ‘bag’ filled with down, feathers, wool, or a synthetic alternative.
+These duvet inserts tend to be very light and fluffy, making it an effective thermal insulator and, therefore, are great for keeping the user warm and comfy without having to use extra blankets and bedding.

-The invention of the duvet dates back to 1689, where diplomat and merchant Paul Rycant had visited Hamburg, Germany at the time and slept under stuffed coverings.
-He had sent bags of elderdown, complete with instructions on how to make the duvet, to his friends in England, as well as tried to sell the product, which the latter failed due to goose or duck down being quite expensive and the idea of filling one’s bed, or blanket, with such down was completely foreign to the people.
+The invention of the duvet dates back to 1689, where diplomat and merchant Paul Rycant had visited Hamburg, Germany at the time, and slept under stuffed coverings.
+He had sent bags of eiderdown, complete with instructions on how to make the duvet, to his friends in England, as well as tried to sell the product.
+The efforts failed because goose or duck down was quite expensive and the idea of filling one’s bed, or blanket, with eiderdown, was completely foreign to the people.

 The duvets did reach the UK over time albeit was still regarded as an expensive niche product.

 In 1841, The Times featured an advertisement for the “elderdown quilt or duvet” and, in the 1950s, the renowned department store Harrods began selling duvets.
-However, it was not until when interior design chain Habitat opened in 1964 did duvets hit mass market.
-As Habitat promoted it as a convenience product which allowed users to make a bed in around 10 minutes and was sold initially as the “continental quilt”.
+However, it was not until when the interior design chain Habitat opened in 1964 did duvets hit the mass market.
+Habitat promoted it as a convenience product that allowed users to make a bed in around 10 minutes and was sold initially as the “continental quilt”.

 The word ‘duvet‘ is of French origin, meaning “down” as in the first feathering of young birds.
 Down is basically the area beneath the outer covering of feathers, which can be found near the belly of ducks or geese.

-‘Duvet’ first came around in the English language around 1759, when Samuel Johnson used the word in one of The Idler series of essays.
+The French word became adopted into the English language around 1759 when writer Samuel Johnson used the word in one of his contributions to The Idler series of essays.

-Duvets are easy to maintain and does not require frequent cleaning.
-This is thanks to how they are tucked away inside another fabric, making it less likely to get dirty.
-It is likely that you will need to wash its cover, rather than the duvet itself, more frequently.
-Duvet covers are easily machine washable.
-On the other hand, comforters need to be machine washed or dry cleaned.
+Duvets are easy to maintain and do not require frequent cleaning.
+This is thanks to how they are tucked away inside another fabric, making it less likely to get dirty and prone to stains.
+Often, it is likely that you will only need to wash its cover, rather than the duvet itself.

 The extra fiberfill in duvets keeps the user feeling nice and toasty when it is wrapped around them, making it effective for cold winter months.
 Comforters lack in this aspect, as they have less fiberfill and feel flatter.